 Other useful ways that you can prevent pool algae problems or algae growth, are by super chlorination and the use of a pool algaecide.
 You also have to ensure that your pool or spa is properly cleaned at all times.

-Always keep in mind that...it is easier to prevent pool algae problems by preventing algae growth.
+Always keep in mind that...it is easier to prevent pool algae problems by preventing pool algae growth.

 Once you allow algae to bloom in your swimming pool, getting rid of it can become a little tiresome.

-However if you want get rid of your pool algae problems; then, you have to take certain steps.
+However, if you want get rid of your pool algae problems; then, you have to take certain steps to do so.

-To get your swimming pool or spa looking right again, you have to destroy the algae completely and correct your water chemistry.
+To get your swimming pool or spa looking bright and sparkly again, you have to destroy the algae completely and correct your water chemistry at the same time.
 Some of the more common methods or steps you can take to correct this pool water problem are:

 Now you know the truth about the appearance of algae growth in swimming pools and spas.
 Now you can take the necessary steps to eliminate and prevent your pool from actually turning green due certain pool algae problems.